 Hue still carries the splendor it had during its glory days when it was the seat of the Nguyen Dynasty.
 The 19th-century Citadel is home to the Imperial City and the Forbidden Purple City.
 Although bombarded during the war in Vietnam, many of its finest buildings still stand tall, proud of the grandeur it was before.

 Today, Hue has more than 300,000 in population and neatly blends its old beauty to the sleek and modern buildings sprawling all over the city.
 Hue is Central Vietnam’s jewel and also served as the national capital for more than 100 years.

 Known to be the most royal city in Vietnam, it used to be the capital for the Nguyen Lords in the 17th to the 19th century.
 It was the national site for politics, culture, and religion up until 1945 when a communist government was established and proclaimed Ha Noi to be the center in the North.

 Because of its location in central Vietnam, it put Hue in a valuable and vulnerable position during the war.
 In 1968, during the “Battle of Hue”, the city faced massive damages because of the bombings.
 Because the Vietnamese Communist Party viewed the Nguyen Dynasty as “reactionary” and “feudal”, the destruction of Hue’s historic buildings was seen as a feat to be celebrated.

 However, because of the changes in policy, many historical areas in Hue were deemed significant and were put under restoration.

 The 19th-century Citadel stands as its most visited tourist spot for not only its magnitude but its uniqueness, as it is surrounded by a moat, overlooking beautiful scenery in its periodic stoned walls.

 Aside from its famous location, various edifices stand on its glories such as the Imperial City, which houses a number of shrines and palaces.
-In the list of the most recommended locations to visit is the ‘Purple Palace’ where the emperors used to live and the Royal theater, a replica from its original form.
+In the list of the most recommended locations to visit is the ‘Purple Palace’ where the emperors used to live and the Royal theater, a replica of its original form.